TomasHubelbauer/ios-photos-metadata/README.md

 the downloaded image for checking if the contents of the chuck got disrupted or not.
 Using binary search, the user is able to zero in on the approximate limit:

-So far the largest payload I was able to generate and restore was **10 MB**.
+So far the largest payload I was able to generate and restore was **18 MB**.

-- 15M freezes during generation?
-- 20M crashes tab
-- 25M crashes and restores tab during generation
-- 50M freezes during generation?
-- 100M crashes and restores tab during generation
+19 MB manages to generate but crashes during validation.
+20 MB struggles to generate at all.
+This is not super consistent as I expect it depends on available memory, power saver etc. Safe value might be around 15 MB.

 ## To-Do